radius-project/blog/radblog/content/posts/2024/radius-roadmap/index.md

 - Contribute directly to fix [open issues](https://github.com/radius-project/radius/issues) and [documentation](https://github.com/radius-project/docs/issues)
 - Engage with the Radius community via the [monthly community calls](https://github.com/radius-project/community?community-meetings) and [Discord](https://aka.ms/radius/discord)

-## Immediate priorities
+## Current priorities

 At this stage of the project, building an active and diverse open-source community for Radius is our top priority and we will focus on work that accelerates the growth of our community and adopters.
-Items like testing, pipelines, automation, and bug fixes that make life easier for open-source contributors will be prioritized.
-In terms of feature work, we are investing in what our community and users have identified as our most strategic areas: Recipes, Application Graph, and platform expansions.
-Below we'll discuss the top priority areas and features for Radius in more detail.
+Items like testing, pipelines, automation, and bug fixes that make life easier for open-source contributors are our upcoming focus.
+In terms of feature work, we are currently focused on what our community and users have identified as our most strategic areas: Recipes, Application Graph, pre-provisioned resources, and serverless container runtimes.

 ### Radius Recipes